jessebmiller/opulence/README.md

-# opulence
+# Opulent.Red

-Massively Multiplayer Space Opera
+A Space Opera MMO Sandbox with Decentralized componenets